 Even without internet access, new Gmail offline capabilities let you search, write, respond, delete, or archive up to 90 days of messages.

 G Suite’s Thacker also mentioned the new Tasks app that now lets you create tasks and subtasks along with due dates and notifications.
 Drag and drop an email into Tasks for a new to-do and into Calendar for messages with due dates.

-Business in the G Suite Early Adopter Program (EAP) can turn on the new Gmail features in the Admin console.
+Business in the G Suite Early Adopter Program (EAP) have been able to turn on the new Gmail features in the Admin console for a couple months.
 Offline support, confidential mode, nudging, high-priority notifications, and newsletter unsubscribe features will show up in the coming weeks.

 Businesses that also use personal Gmail can turn it on in the Settings menu (upper right cogwheel icon).
 Just select “Try the new Gmail.”

 Come July, G Suite customers will have the option of using the new Gmail, though folks who are averse to change will still have the opportunity to opt out of the redesign … for a time.
 Twelve weeks after the redesign announcement becomes official in July, “any users who’ve opted out of the new Gmail will be automatically migrated to the new experience, with no option to opt out,” Google notes in an updated timeline.
 “Users who’ve already transitioned to the new Gmail will lose the ability to opt out.”